1HashCode/Employee-Management-Microservices/README.md

 ---

-## 🛠️Steps to Run Your Project from GitHub
+## 🛠️Steps to Run the Project From GitHub

 1. Clone the Repository
 <pre> git clone https://github.com/your-username/your-repo.git